Jaimedgp/AirQualityCOVID/README.md

-# Estimating changes in air pollutant levels due to COVID-19 lockdown measures based on a business-as-usual prediction scenario using data mining models: A case-study for urban traffic sites in Spain.
+# Estimating changes in air pollutant levels due to COVID-19 lockdown measures

 This repository contains all the script developed to the study of the changes in air pollutant levels due to COVID-19 lockdown measures.
 The repository includes jupyter notebooks with examples